Gautier

 Amongst the oldest Cognac houses around, the story of Gautier starts back in the 17th century.
 The Gautier family weren’t in the wine business, or even brokers, shippers, or merchants.
 They were foresters and owned a good amount of land in the Tronçais region.
 It was clear they took the business seriously as their family motto was “Du galt mer sui,” which translates to “I am the Lord of the forest.”
 The family had a great reputation for making quality barrels from their wood.

-In 1644, Charles Gautier married Jacquette Brochet, a wine-maker’s daughter.
-At that time, Charles supposedly did own a few vineyards.
-After they were married, they moved to Aigre in Northeastern Charente in the Fin Bois region, where their headquarters still is today.
-Charles began to learn the art of wine making and cellaring.
-Not long after that, it’s assumed that they starting distilling the wine, as that new trend was starting to take hold all over the Charente.
-However, there is no official record or proof of making eau-de-vie at that time.
-But their grandson, Louis Gautier, took over in 1678 and there is record of him starting to sell Cognac by 1700.
-In 1755, the family obtained a royal warrant to produce Cognac and a founding charter was signed by King Louis XV himself.
-This document is still on display at their family home.
+In 1644, Charles Gautier married Jacquette Brochet, the daughter of a winemaker.
+At the time, Charles supposedly owned a few vineyards.
+After their marriage, they moved to Aigre in Northeastern Charente in the Fin Bois region, where the family still keeps its headquarters today.
+Charles began learning the art of winemaking and cellaring.
+Not long after, they likely started distilling wine, as the trend was spreading across the Charente.
+However, no official records confirm they made eau-de-vie at that time.
+Their grandson, Louis Gautier, took over in 1678 and began selling Cognac by 1700.
+In 1755, the family obtained a royal warrant to produce Cognac, and King Louis XV himself signed a founding charter, which remains on display at their family home.

 A few intriguing things to note about Gautier is that Aigre was an interesting location to be based out of.
 Granted, it was on the outskirts of the Cognac AOC and far from the city of Cognac where everything was happening, but it was also right by the royal highway that led to Paris.
 If you were to send your products through Aigre and travel by land, the taxes were significantly less than using the river or sea for transport.
 In 1804, there were four brandy merchants based out of Aigre as compared to six in Cognac itself.
 Gautier eventually bought out all of the Aigre merchants.